-What are the pros and cons of a prepaid funeral plan in 2019?
+What are the pros and cons of prepaid funeral plans?

 |Protect life insurance or savings||May not cover third-party costs|